tordj/WonderGUI/doc/guide/Widget Layout Fundamentals.md

 ##### A few more things to know about FlexPanels

 1. The slots of a FlexPanel are allowed to overlap each other.
 The first among the slots (the one you access with slots.front() is the topmost while slots.back() returns the bottom one).
 FlexPanel checks a widgets opacity and a few other tricks to minimize amount of redraw of the same pixels, but it has limited understanding of the shape and opacity of widgets in the slots.
 2. If you skip the size-parameter when placing a movable widget (or set size to {0,0}) the slot will get the occupying widgets default size.
 If the default size changes (like when adding text to a TextDisplay-widget) the slot will be resized as well.
+Setting size to zero works individually for the axis, so if you want a slot that is 200 points wide but gets the height from the widget you simply set it to {200,0}.
 3. Slots in a movable state may be placed fully or partly outside FlexPanels geometry, in which case they will be clipped when rendering.
 This behavior can be changed with setConfineWidgets().
 4. Movable slots have a fourth parameter called "hotspot".
 This is a secondary FlexPos determining the point inside the slot that should be placed at its origo in the FlexPanel.
 It defaults to the same value as the origo, making placement feel natural with e.g. the center of the slot being placed at the center of the FlexPanel when setting origo to center.
 Typically you ignore it, but in some cases it can be useful, like when you want to put a slots top-left corner or lower-right corner at the center of the FlexPanel.